by Alex Vikoulov

 by Alex M. Vikoulov,

-available now on amazon.com, bn.com, and directly from EcstadelicNET webstore.
+available now on amazon.com, bn.com, audible.com and directly from EcstadelicNET webstore.

 MIND IS GOD

 There’s a quiet paradigm shift towards the post-materialist science going on right now — the one that asserts that the physical world does not exist independent of mentality.
 You can rightly question the existence of the physical world but you cannot doubt the existence of your own mind!
 You can't doubt that your own consciousness exists!
+Experience is a primary datum of existence.
 As French philosopher and mathematician René Descartes once said: “Cogito Ergo Sum" — “I think therefore I am.”

 One thing is for certain — you can't explain consciousness in terms of classical physics or neuroscience alone.
 In my view, since we are the computational UNI-verse, part of the OMNI-verse, the best description of reality should be monistic.
 Quantum physics and consciousness are thus somehow linked by a certain mechanism.
 And I believe that mechanism is a collapse of the wave function via the act of conscious observation.
 So, consciousness is: